alvarogarcia7/blog_source/source/_posts/2015-12-02-tip-automate-the-blog-publishing.markdown

 ---

-I've automated the generation of the blog using [Travis CI].
+I've automated the generation of the blog using [Travis CI][travis-ci].
 Using this new way, each commit generates a new version of the pages.

 These resources have been very useful: